seejn/sqlitewithpython/README.md

 - parameters:
     - table_name: name of table to insert data at
     - data: data to insert
-        - data needs to be in dictionary
+        - data needs to be in key: value pair [ dictionary ]
 - description:
     - adds new column to the tables
 - returns: